18F/https/README.md

 Buy single-domain certificates as needed.
 However, please consult with DevOps before purchasing a wildcard certificate (e.g. `*.18f.gov`), as they are on the expensive side.

-If you've already installed and set up SSLMate, [skip ahead to the purchasing instructions](#set-up-the-domain)
+If you've already installed and set up SSLMate, [skip ahead to the purchasing instructions]#set-up-the-domain)

 ### Install SSLMate